The world's oldest tortoise

 - Visit the pet sellers home to ensure that care standards are suitable for tortoises.

 - Your pet seller should be able to offer you lots of advice and guidance on tortoise care.
-You should visit the pet sellers premises or home to see the environment that the pet has been kept in
+You should visit the pet sellers premises or home to see the environment that the pet has been kept in.
+For more information on this, see our article on keeping tortoises safe outside.

 - Do your research, and make sure you know enough about the living and food needs for you tortoise